by Santorini Dave • Updated: January 11, 2019

 7. Hotel Century Southern Tower • Shinjuku • $$

-A well-respected moderately priced hotel with easy access to Shinjuku Station and Takashimaya Shinjuku shopping complex.
+A well-respected moderately priced hotel with easy access to Shinjuku Station and the Takashimaya Shinjuku shopping complex.
 22nd to 35th floor rooms provide great city views. • map • (03) 5354-0111.

 8. The Prince Gallery Tokyo Kioicho • Akasaka • $$$$

-Tokyo’s hippest newcomer.
+Tokyo’s hippest new hotel.
 High-tech rooms with iPads that control everything from lighting to temperature, tony restaurants, and a fitness center with an indoor lap pool and state-of-the-art gym all capitalize on mesmerizing views.
 Underground passage to subway stations and easy access to Asakusa’s small nightlife district. • map • (03) 3234-1111.

 9. Tokyu Stay Aoyama Premier • Aoyama • $$